Rhapsody in August: Plot

-Clark asks to go to the site where his uncle was killed by the atomic bomb, and is moved by the events he sees in the community which commemorate the bombing of Nagasaki.
-At a local temple, he and the grandchildren observe a Buddhist ceremony where the local community of Nagasaki meets to remember those who had died when the bomb was dropped.
-He and the grandchildren watch a train of ants climbing over a rose while the others continue to remember the dead.
-As he continues to talk and interact with his family members, Clark suddenly receives a telegram telling him that his father, Kane's brother, has died in Hawaii and he is forced to return there for his father's funeral.
+Clark visits the site and witnesses a local commemoration of the bombing.
+After Clark apologizes to Kane, the two reconcile.
+He joins Kane at a local temple for the memorial service of her husband's death.
+He and the grandchildren observe the Buddhist ceremony before they turn their attention to a train of ants climbing over a rose.
+While spending time with his family, Clark suddenly receives a telegram telling him that his father Suzujiro, Kane's brother, has died in Hawaii; he is forced to return there for his father's funeral.
+Kane feels regret that she did not make the decision to visit her brother sooner.
 Kane's mental health and memory begin to falter.
-She begins to show signs of odd behavior by laying out her husband's old clothing; when a storm strikes, her mental health seems to confuse the storm for another atomic bomb attack and she tries to protect her grandchildren by covering them with sheets, which confuse her younger family members.
-As the storm intensifies again, Kane becomes more disoriented and mistakenly confuses the storm for the atmospheric disturbance caused by the bombing of Nagasaki which she witnessed visually from a safe distance when her husband was killed many years ago.
+She begins to show signs of odd behavior by laying out her husband's old clothing.
+When a storm strikes she tries to protect her grandchildren by covering them with sheets, which confuses her younger family members.
+As the storm intensifies again, Kane becomes more disoriented and mistakenly confuses the storm for the atmospheric disturbance caused by the bombing.
 In her disoriented state, Kane decides that she must save her husband from the impending atomic blast.
-She takes her small umbrella and walks through the storm on foot to warn her husband while her family chase after her.
+She takes her small umbrella and walks into the storm to warn her husband, while her family chase after her.